davedoesdev/primus-backpressure/README.md

   - `{Function} [decode_data(chunk)]` Optional decoding function for data received on the Primus connection.
 The type of `chunk` will depend on how the peer `PrimusDuplex` encoded it.
 Defaults to a functon which does `new Buffer(chunk, 'base64')`.

+  - `{Integer} [seq_size]` Number of random bytes to use for sequence numbers. `PrimusDuplex` sends sequence numbers with messages so it knows it has up-to-date information from its peer.
+The sequence numbers are random so we know the peer has actually read data from the connection.
+Defaults to 20.

 <sub>Go: [TOC](#tableofcontents)</sub>

 <a name="primusduplexprototype"></a>